Begin with the right tools

 For advance users, the Peterson Auto Strobe 490 is the State Of The Art piano tuning device.
 Often used in Laboratories and piano manufacturers around the world.
 Click here to get it on Amazon.

-Another very good deal is this complete set of piano tuning tools from the tuning lever to regulating and action repair tools.
-I can confirm those are quality tools (I have tried them myself) A very good buy at $349.
+On eBay you will find complete sets of many tools in one single package.
+Those look like the following picture.
+You will find piano tuning tools from the tuning lever to regulating and action repair tools.
+I can confirm those are quality tools (I have tried them myself) A very good buy at around $349.

-Or this more affordable tool kit with 19 pieces at $119.
+You will also find more affordable tool kit with 19 pieces at eBay for around $150.